bewing09/NotSoBasicArduino/README.md

 ![hellofunctions](hellofunctions/heelo.PNG)

 ### What I Learned
-I learned how to use functions to keep my code clean and i also learned how to use a HCSR04 sensor.
+I learned how to use functions to separate the different parts of the code that do different things so i can see what each part is about and i also learned how to use a HCSR04 sensor.